 How to get to Brunei?

 There are frequent flights between Kuala Lumpur and Brunei.
 Airasia runs cheap and budgeted flights.
 I got return flight tickets for AUD 84.45.
-Note: This excludes flight tickets between Kuala Lumpur and Sydney.
+Note: The cost excludes the flight tickets between Kuala Lumpur and Sydney.

 Activities to do in Brunei

 Before I proceed further, let me admit that Brunei is a tiny country and it does not have too many things to do.
-However, there are few things that can be done when visiting this country and they can be broadly categorized into two parts:
+However, there are a few things that can be done when visiting this country and they can be broadly categorized into two parts – Scuba Diving and Sightseeing.